Barkley - Guardian of the Loveseat

 Sometimes when you get to the far edge, the edge just breaks away.

-We laid her to rest on tree covered hill top.
-We visit, we bring flowers, we hug and shed some tears, neither of us immune to having our heart broken.
+We laid her to rest on a tree-covered hilltop.
+We visit, we bring flowers, we hug and shed some tears, neither of us immune to having our heartbroken.
 Then we smile through the tears, sharing their stories as we make the long trip home to photos and a little stuffed bear wearing the colors of the flag.

 Would she have lived her life differently had she known her fate ahead of time?
 Perhaps not.
 Perhaps, in essence, she did, her mother dying of the same disease, as she and my Dad courted.